-For wildlife with a touch of barefoot luxury try Mandina Lodges, about 40 minutes inland from the coastal resorts.
-Located in Makasutu Forest by a mangrove lined tributary of the River Gambia, this is an idyllic spot where you can immerse yourself in nature with monkeys, baboons, reptiles and a myriad of birds, all regular visitors to the lodges.
+For wildlife with a touch of barefoot luxury try Mandina Lodges, about 60 minutes inland from the coastal resorts.
+Located in Makasutu Forest by a mangrove-lined tributary of the River Gambia, this is an idyllic spot where you can immerse yourself in nature with monkeys, baboons, reptiles and a myriad of birds, all regular visitors to the lodges.

 You’ll be assigned your personal expert guide allowing you to explore the forest on foot or the mangroves by canoe, learning about the flora and fauna of the area as you go.

 “Mandina offers something completely different - it is simply beautiful, a patch of heaven on earth, tranquil, lush, peaceful and full of fabulous wildlife, and the stunning lodges are just perfect.
-Watching the egrets and herons arrive back at their roost as the sun sets serenely over the mangroves whilst sipping a cold beer is the best evening of my year – this place is simply awesome.”
+This place is simply awesome.”
 Chris Packham, BBC Presenter

 Visit our website to find out more about Mandina Lodges.